-Donations, are recognised when the Trust has been notified in writing of both the amount and settlement date.
+Donations are recognised when the Trust has been notified in writing of both the amount and settlement date.
 In the event that a donation is subject to conditions that require a level of performance before the charity is entitled to the funds, the income is deferred and not recognised until either those conditions are fully met, or the fulfilment of those conditions is wholly within the control of the charity and it is probable that those conditions will be fulfilled in the reporting period.

-Legacy gifts are recognised on a case by case basis following the granting of probate when the administrator/executor for the estate has communicated in writing both the amount and settlement date.
-In the event that the gift is in the form of an asset other than cash or a financial asset traded on a recognised stock exchange, recognition is subject to the value of the gift being reliably measurable with a degree of reasonable accuracy and the title to the asset having been transferred to the charity.
+Legacy gifts are recognised on a case by case basis following the granting of probate when the administrator/executor for the estate has communicated in writing the amount for distribution after taking into consideration of any liabilities and settlement date and, if there are any conditions attached to the legacy, these are either within the control of the charity or have been met.
+In the event that the gift is in the form of an asset other than cash or a financial asset traded on a recognised stock exchange, recognition is subject to the value of the gift being reliably measurable with a degree of sufficient accuracy and the title to the asset having been transferred to the charity.

 Interest on funds held on deposit is included when receivable and the amount can be measured reliably by the charity; this is normally upon notification of the interest paid or payable by the bank.

 Dividends are recognised once the dividend has been declared and notification has been received of the dividend due.
 This is normally upon notification by our investment advisor of the dividend yield of the investment portfolio.